opringle/nlp-fine-tune/README.md

 ## ToDo

+- Import error - is ddp causing import errors in my code??? - https://github.com/PyTorchLightning/pytorch-lightning/issues/4243
 - Download data to docker image so it doesn't need to be downloaded when application starts
   - Should I preprocess then upload tensors to GCS?
 Takes a while to process the dataset...
+I could also preprocess data to tensors then save to local disk, then copy to docker container..
 - Refactor for pytorch
 - Train pytorch lightning model on single GPU
 - Train pytorch lightning model on multiple GPUs